nikp123/microsweeper/README.md

 Just like on the video by MattKC.

-# why is the code so goddamn aweful?
+# why is the code so goddamn awful?

 because smol code != best code